Izenz/CoopHordeShooter/README.md

  This enemy will roam around the map and chase any nearby players to try and self-destruct near them.
  It has a small area of effect when it explodes and its base damage is low.
 However, when near other balls its power escalates according to the number of nearby Tracker Balls, up to 4 times, dealing devastating damage to any players caught in the explosion.
- It awards no score points if it self destructs.
+ It awards no score points if it **self destructs**.

  ### Rifle Soldier

  Less common enemy.
-This enemy will chase the player and try to find cover to shoot the player from a distance.
+This enemy will chase the player and try to find cover to **shoot the player from a distance**.
 When its hp is low, it will try to flee and find a safe spot to recover its health.

  ## Power Ups

  ### Speed-up

- Enhances the movement speed of the player activating it for a moderate amount of time.
+ **Enhances movement speed** of the player activating it for a moderate amount of time.

  ### Healing

- Provides a healing buff to the player who activates it.
+ Provides a **healing buff** to the player who activates it.
 This healing buff will recover a set amount of missing health points after a small delay, twice, before expiring.

  # How to play with friends